-It was a really great evening and I would like to say thanks to several people for making it possible.
+It was a really great evening and I would like to say thanks to several people.
 Firstly, Dave at Julia’s Tearooms who helped me set the gig up.
 The set was split into two parts as included in the ticket price was food which people were served at the interval.
 It was a good chance for me to go around and say hello as I hadn’t seen a lot of the people who came to see me for ages.
 I’d recommend anyone in the Ely area to visit the music nights at Julia’s as the room is great and the food excellent.
 You can find out the upcoming dates on the Julia’s Facebook page.

-I’d also like to mention Dave Streatfield who first put me in touch with Julia’s as a possible venue and Neil Porter-Thaw without whom we would not have had a piano-and those of you who have seen me before know that songs like ‘Only Human’, ‘From the Other Side’ and ‘Little Red’ are piano songs.
+Dave Streatfield who first put me in touch with Julia’s as a possible venue and Neil Porter-Thaw without whom we would not have had a piano-and those of you who have seen me before know that songs like ‘Only Human’, ‘From the Other Side’ and ‘Little Red’ are piano songs.

 The evening was really made special by the audience and I’d like to thank everyone who made it to the gig.
 It took place in a crypt which was a new experience for me, but the support and kindness of those who packed into the room was so appreciated by both myself and Treana.